Remote Control: How a Phone System Can Harm Remote Employee Productivity

-While most of your sales reps have personal smartphones they can use on the go, you know that business calls are better conducted on a private line that provides more reliable call quality.
+While most of your sales reps have personal smartphones they can use on the go and from their home office, you know that business calls are better conducted on a private line that provides more reliable call quality.
 Your sales reps will appear more professional, while the features of a business phone system also allows them to be more productive.

 But here’s the issue: How exactly are you going to set up each of those sales reps with their own phone lines and all the tools they need to be as productive as possible?

 The challenges with remote workers and on-premise phone systems

 With traditional onsite phone systems, business owners or in-house IT experts would need to take several laborious steps to get remote workers’ phones connected to the company’s internal network.

 First, they’d have to purchase an expensive phone for each employee — typically through their TelCo provider.
 Next, they’d need to do some circuit work to ensure that the company’s on-premise system could manage the additional call load.
 And lastly, they’d have to perform regular monitoring and maintenance of the onsite equipment to ensure its ongoing reliability.

 Then there’s the issue of system features and functionality.